joepuzzo/GettingStartedWithSailsAndAngular/README.md

 ### Prepare for angular application

-As we previously discussed, Sails is by default a server rendered application.
+As we previously discussed, Sails is by default a server-rendered application.
 We are going to turn it into a static asset application.
 Before we do, lets look at the current structure of our project.
 When you `ls`in the testProject directory, you will see the following structure
 ```bash
 Gruntfile.js	api		assets		node_modules	tasks
 README.md	app.js		config		package.json	views
 ```
 We won't discuss the purpose of each of these files and directories in detail, but a basic understanding will be helpful.
-Note for an awesome introduction to the structure, sails has a great interactive description of the app structure here http://sailsjs.org/documentation/anatomy/my-app.
 The descriptions below were taken strait from Sails website.
+For full descriptions, go to http://sailsjs.org/documentation/anatomy/my-app.

 * api
 	* This folder contains the vast majority of your app's back-end logic.
 It is home to the 'M' and 'C' in MVC Framework.